Design of the UW Wi-Fi Network

 The UW Information Technology organization has been charged by the University Administration with overall responsibility for proper deployment and management of a fully monitored Wi-Fi network service, including infrastructure elements and radio frequency (RF) spectrum use.
 Wi-Fi infrastructure deployed by UW Information Technology (UW-IT) is designed to operate harmoniously with our existing networks.
 The Wi-Fi network is also designed to enhance seamless roaming between access points within and between many buildings and outdoor areas.

 - Eduroam – This is an encrypted, general-purpose Wi-Fi service.
 Not all devices support eduroam, but most properly configured laptops, smartphones and tablets should be able to use this service.
 Once configured, the device should automatically join the network not only at UW locations but at the thousands of other eduroam sites around the world.
+We recommend use of this as your primary network while on campus.

 - University of Washington – This un-encrypted, general-purpose Wi-Fi service requires a device to be registered to access the Internet.
 This service is designed as an “open” network, which means there is no over-the-air transmission encryption.
 Registration is automatic after the user successfully enters their UW NetID and password in to the captive portal.
+This is primarily for guest access and to support joining eduroam and is considered the network of last resort for UW faculty, staff and students.

 Service is provided via Wi-Fi “access points,” which are located throughout the majority of buildings and some outdoor areas across all three UW campuses, UW Medicine hospitals and clinics as well as other UW locations.